-- Habitus of a sycamore maple
+- Habit of a sycamore maple

-Species, distribution & location
+Species, Distribution & Location

 - Sycamore maple